 Distance: 7.5 km

 If you live on Hong Kong Island, this trail is a no brainer.
 Everyone always does the more popular Hong Kong Trail Stage 8, which contains Dragon’s Back and goes to Big Wave Bay.
 This is probably the easiest beach walk on Hong Kong island, if you want to do some “exercise”/sightseeing/walking first.
 It’s also coastal, so you’ll get great views of Tai Tam Bay.
-Feel free to bring beach stuff because you’ll end in a decent, pleasant-enough beach on this hike.
+Feel free to bring beach stuff because you’ll end in a decent, pleasant-enough beach on this summer hike.

 Distance: 6.7 km

 This path hugs the sea for most of it, and ends at the Hoi Ha Marine Life Centre and marine park.
 Downhill for most of the first part, Tai Tan Country Trail does contain some uphill sprints, mostly towards the end.
 It lies in a a lonely and remote part of Hong Kong, but you’ll be rewarded with beautiful vistas of sea and forest.